Resources

 health plus

-Home / Health Insurance / Calculators / Articles / Body Mass Index Calculator
+Home / Health Insurance / Calculators / Articles / BMI Calculator

 A Body Mass Index Calculator is a tool used to assess a person's body weight in relation to their height.
 It calculates BMI by dividing weight in kilograms by height in metres square.
 This measurement helps indicate if someone is underweight, normal weight, overweight, or obese, aiding in health assessments.
 Let’s breeze through this article and learn about the crucial details associated with BMI calculation and how the right calculator can help.